Climate History & the Cryosphere

 Optional Extension: Tropical Ice Cores

-Although most of the planet's glacial ice is found near the poles, there are also many mountain glaciers near the equator that can provide scientists with different clues about Earth's climate history.
+Although most of the planet's glacial ice is found near the poles, there are also many mountain glaciers near the equator that can provide scientists with different clues about Earth's climate history, particularly about climate events like El Niño and monsoons, which don't occur near the poles.

 - Read Background Essay: Tropical Ice Cores Measure Climate (Acrobat (PDF) 46kB Jul4 11).

-- Watch this NOVA scienceNow video segment Tropical Ice Cores Measure Climate about glaciologist Lonnie Thompson and his research of tropical mountain glaciers.
+- Watch the video segment below about glaciologist Lonnie Thompson and his research of tropical mountain glaciers.
 Then answer the Checking In questions.